Billingsgate Fish Market: Repealed enactments

+Late 19th century

-In 1850, the market, according to Horace Jones, "consisted only of shed buildings ...
+In 1850, the market, according to architect Sir Horace Jones, "consisted only of shed buildings ...
 The open space on the north of the well-remembered Billingsgate Dock was dotted with low booths and sheds, with a range of wooden houses with a piazza in front on the west, which served the salesmen and fishmongers as shelter, and for the purposes of carrying on their trade."
 In that year the market was rebuilt to a design by J. B. Bunning, the City architect.

-Bunning's building was soon found to be insufficient for the increased trade, and in 1872 the Corporation obtained an act of Parliament to rebuild and enlarge the market, which was done to plans by Bunning's successor as City architect Sir Horace Jones.
+Bunning's building was soon found to be insufficient for the increased trade, and the Corporation obtained the Billingsgate Market Act 1871 (34 & 35 Vict. c. lv) to rebuild and enlarge the market, which was done to plans by Bunning's successor as City architect Sir Horace Jones.
 The new site covered almost twice the area of the old, incorporating Billingsgate Stairs and Wharf and Darkhouse Lane.
 Work began in 1874, and the new market was opened by the Lord Mayor on 20 July 1877.
 The new buildings, Italianate in style, had on their long frontages towards Thames Street the river, a pedimented centre and continuous arcade, flanked at each end by a pavilion tavern.
 The general market, on a level with Thames Street, had an area of about 30,000 ft2, and was covered with louvre glass roofs, 43 ft high at the ridge.
 A gallery 30 ft wide was allocated to the sale of dried fish, while the basement served as a market for shellfish.
 Electric lighting was also furnished in November 1878 via 16 Jablochkoff Candles.

 The opening of the railways changed the nature of the trade, and by the late nineteenth century most of the fish arrived at the market via the Great Eastern Railway.